 How I’m supposed to make you rich if I’m having a hard time myself?

-Get passionate about your work, personal project, or awesome hobby!
-Build something that will change the world in a small (or in a big) way.
+Get passionate about your work, personal life, or an awesome hobby.
+Build something that will change the world in a small (or in a big) way!

 Getting that new gadget, a new car, or a hundred likes makes you happy and excited, yes.
-But, in only a few hours most of the excitement evaporates and your happiness is the same as before.
-While this is not bad per se, you’ll be better off finding something else that makes you happier in the long run.
+But, in only a few hours the excitement evaporates and your happiness is the same as before; maybe even lower.
+While this is not terrible per se, you’ll be better off finding something else that makes you happier in the long run.

-Passion will not only make you happy in the long-term, but it’ll also help you leave your mark in the world.
+Passion will not only make you happy in the long run, but it’ll also help you leave your mark in the world.

 Luckily (or not), it wasn’t the first time I was getting way too obsessed with something.
-In the past, I had obsessive periods with social media, games, buying magic tricks, and work before; I knew what to do.
-I blocked Facebook for 22 hours a day and made it pretty hard to unblock it.
+In the past, I had obsessive periods with social media, games, buying magic tricks, and work before.
+I knew what to do.
+I blocked Reddit for 22 hours a day and made it pretty hard to unblock it.

 And that worked!
-I was off the hook from Facebook… but I felt like crap.
-My days were rather empty, and, while I wasn’t working I was always missing something.
-So, I started the blog you’re reading right now.
+I was off the hook from Reddit… but I felt like crap.
+My days were rather empty, and while I wasn’t working I was always missing something.
+So, I started this blog you’re reading right now.

 What passion leads to